Mitsubishi Pajero

-The Mitsubishi Pajero (三菱・パジェロ) is a full-size SUV (sport utility vehicle) manufactured and marketed globally by Mitsubishi over four generations—introduced in 1981 and discontinued in 2021.
+The Mitsubishi Pajero (三菱・パジェロ) is a full-size SUV manufactured and marketed globally by Mitsubishi Motors since 1981.
+It is also known as the Mitsubishi Montero in North America, Spain, and Latin America, and the Mitsubishi Shogun in the United Kingdom.

+The Pajero, Montero, and Shogun names were used on other, mechanically unrelated models, such as a kei car with the Pajero Mini, mini SUVs with the Pajero Junior and Pajero iO/Pinin, and mid-size SUVs with the Triton-based Pajero/Montero/Shogun Sport.
+The Pajero was one of four Mitsubishi models (the others being the Triton, Pajero Sport, and the Pajero iO) that shared Mitsubishi's heavy-duty, off-road-oriented Super-Select four-wheel-drive system, rather than its light-duty Super All Wheel Control (S-AWC) all-wheel-drive system.

+The Montero was discontinued in North America in 2006.

+Since its global discontinuation in 2021, the Pajero has sold more than 3.3 million units over its 40-year run.
+The name lived with the smaller Pajero Sport, which is based on the Triton/L200/Strada pickup.
+Despite the similarity in name, the Pajero Sport shares none of the original Pajero's underpinnings and is smaller in overall size.

+The Pajero went on hiatus from 2021 to 2026, with a five-year absence between the fourth and fifth generations.

+After a five-year hiatus, the nameplate returned with the fifth generation in late 2026, using a body-on-frame construction based on the sixth-generation Triton/L200, and it features the Super-Select 4WD and S-AWC systems.

+Etymology

 The Pajero nameplate derives from Leopardus pajeros, the Pampas cat.
 Mitsubishi marketed the SUV as the Montero in North America, Spain, and Latin America (except for Brazil and Jamaica) due to the term "pajero" being derogatory (meaning "wanker") in Spanish.
 In the United Kingdom, it was known as the Shogun, named after the Japanese word for "General."
-The model was discontinued in North America in 2006.

-The Pajero, Montero, and Shogun names were used on other, mechanically unrelated models, such as the Pajero Mini kei car, the Pajero Junior and Pajero iO/Pinin mini SUVs, and the Triton-based Pajero/Montero/Shogun Sport mid-size SUVs.
-The Pajero is one of four models by Mitsubishi (the others being the Triton, Pajero Sport and the Pajero iO) that share Mitsubishi's heavy-duty, off-road-oriented Super-Select four-wheel-drive system as opposed to their light-duty Mitsubishi S-AWC all-wheel-drive system.

-The Pajero has generated more than 3.3 million sales in its 40-year run.
-The name lives with the smaller Pajero Sport, which is based on the Mitsubishi Triton/L200/Strada pickup.
-Despite the similarity in name, the Pajero Sport shares none of the original Pajero's underpinnings and is smaller in overall size.
-The first generation Pajero was selected as a Historic Car by the Japan Automotive Hall of Fame for its contributions to Japanese automotive history in November 2023.

 History

 The Pajero's history traces to 1934 with the Mitsubishi PX33 prototype commissioned for the Japanese Government.
 Mitsubishi presented the first Pajero prototype at the Tokyo Motor Show in November 1973 then Pajero II prototype followed in 1978, five years later.
 The first production version of the Pajero lineage was debuted at the 1981 Tokyo Motor Show before sales officially began in 1982.
 The Pajero was initially marketed as a luxury, yet rugged and capable competitor to the Land Rover Range Rover or Toyota Land Cruiser of the time.

+The first-generation Pajero was selected as a Historic Car by the Japan Automotive Hall of Fame for its contributions to Japanese automotive history in November 2023.